 Amy is best known for SWIM on 12 July 2007, when she invited 50 people to swim across London from Tooting Bec Lido to Hampstead Heath Ponds.
 In 2009 she toured drift around England, taking people one at a time to drift on swimming pools in an inflatable boat.
 In 2011 she completed London is a River City, a series of public walks tracing 7 of London’s buried rivers.
 WALBROOK was the largest of these walks, where 65 people were tied together to walk silently along the Walbrook riverbed through the City of London at rush hour.
 WALBROOK was part of Artsadmin's Two Degrees 2009.

-Amy has been the recipient of bursaries and grants from Artsadmin, DIY and Awards for All.
+Amy has been the recipient of bursaries and grants from Artsadmin, DIY and Awards for All, most recently being nominated for an Arts Foundation Fellowship 2015 for Art in the Elements.
 Her film pause has been shown across Europe and the Middle East.
-Her work appears in the Live Art Almanac and Artsadmin 30.
+Her work appears in the Live Art Almanac and Artsadmin 30 publications.

-In 2012 she won the inaugural Sculpture Shock award from the Royal Society of British Sculptors as part of which she undertook a summer-long residency culminating in the Season for Falling exhibition, and Invitation to Fall, an open invitation for people to fall on the King's Road.
-Through falling, Amy explored the shock of being out of control, the liberation of inelegance, the risk of pain and the potential of flying (if just for a moment).
-As well as using her own body, she invited others to fall with her, including a group of over 60s, a Depression Alliance group and school children, and devised in collaboration with them all the large group performance A Time to Fall.
-Amy has just been awarded an a-n New Collaborations bursary to continue this research with choreographer Emilyn Claid and her article An Anatomy of Falling will be published in Performance Research this year.
+Amy won the inaugural Sculpture Shock award from the Royal Society of British Sculptors as part of which she undertook a summer-long residency culminating in the Season for Falling exhibition, and Invitation to Fall, an open invitation for people to fall on the King's Road.
+As well as using her own body, she invited others to fall with her, including a group of over 60s, a Depression Alliance group and school children, and devised in collaboration with them all the large group performance Time to Fall.
+Amy was awarded an a-n New Collaborations bursary to continue this research with choreographer Emilyn Claid and her article An Anatomy of Falling has been published in Performance and Research No 18 (Routledge and Taylor).

-She is currently gathering donations for Museum of Water - a large collection of publicly donated water and accompanying stories - and is encouraging people to sign up for Swim the Thames, a mass swim across the River Thames underneath Tower Bridge planned for 2015.
+Amy is also encouraging people to sign up for Swim the Thames, a mass swim across the River Thames underneath Tower Bridge.